quantiota/Raspberry-Pi-AI-Agent-Host/tests/README.md

 By taking the time to customize your Dockerfile, you ensure that your application runs reliably and consistently in any environment.

-This version highlights the importance of customizing the Dockerfile, both for managing Python dependencies and for ensuring proper permissions for hardware access.